 Using your broadband booster

-Remember that Wi-Fi extenders which receive and amplify a wireless network need to be positioned in a location where some signal is available.
+Remember that Wi-Fi repeaters which receive and amplify a wireless network need to be positioned in a location where some signal is available.

-My internet is slow - do I need a broadband booster?
+My internet is slow, do I need a broadband booster?